-Medicare is the federal health insurance program created in 1965 for all people age 65 and older, regardless of income or medical history, and now covers over 50 million Americans.
-In conjunction with Social Security, Medicare plays a vital role in providing financial security to seniors and younger beneficiaries with disabilities.
-In 2012, Medicare spending accounted for 16% of total federal spending and 21% of total national health spending.
+Medicare is the federal health insurance program created in 1965 for all people ages 65 and older, regardless of income or medical history, and expanded in 1972 to cover people under age 65 with permanent disabilities.
+Now covering 54 million Americans, Medicare plays a vital role in providing financial security to older people and those with disabilities.
+Medicare spending accounted for 14% of total federal spending in 2013 and 20% of national personal health spending in 2012.

-Most people age 65 and older are entitled to Medicare Part A if they or their spouse are eligible for Social Security payments and have made payroll tax contributions for 10 or more years.
-Nonelderly people who receive Social Security Disability Insurance (SSDI) generally become eligible for Medicare after a two-year waiting period, while those diagnosed with end-stage renal disease (ESRD) and amyotrophic lateral sclerosis (ALS) become eligible for Medicare with no waiting period.
+Most people ages 65 and older are entitled to Medicare Part A if they or their spouse are eligible for Social Security payments and have made payroll tax contributions for 10 or more years.
+Nonelderly people who receive Social Security Disability Insurance (SSDI) payments generally become eligible for Medicare after a two-year waiting period, while those diagnosed with end-stage renal disease (ESRD) and amyotrophic lateral sclerosis (ALS) become eligible for Medicare with no waiting period.

 Characteristics of People on Medicare

-In 2012, half of all people on Medicare had incomes below $22,500, and half of all Medicare beneficiaries had less than $77,500 in savings.
-More than one quarter of all beneficiaries report being in fair or poor health, and roughly the same share have a cognitive/mental impairment.
-Eight million beneficiaries (17%) are nonelderly people with disabilities.
-Two million beneficiaries (5%) live in a long-term care facility.
+Medicare covers a diverse population (Exhibit 1).
+In 2013, half of all people on Medicare had incomes below $23,500 per person.
+In 2010 (the most recent year of data available), more than one quarter of all beneficiaries reported being in fair or poor health, and three in ten had a cognitive or mental impairment.
+Nearly 9 million beneficiaries (16%) are nonelderly people with disabilities and a growing share (13% in 2010) are age 85 or older.
+Two million beneficiaries (5%) lived in a long-term care facility in 2010.

 The Structure of Medicare